Once your new Shape has been created, before publishing it you can edit it to shape hyper-personalized content that best

 Once you have found the perfect background music for your Shape, select the desired file and click Apply at the bottom of the page.

-If you want to translate your learning pill into languages other than English (remember that Shape’s Artificial Intelligence works only with English sources), from the editor, click on the Translations button in the bar on the right side of the page.
+If you want to translate your learning pills, from the editor, click on the Translations button in the bar on the right side of the page.

 In the Translations panel that opens, click the +Language button to add a new language.

-The languages available for translation are Bulgarian, Chinese (simplified), Croatian, Dutch, English, Finnish, French, French Canadian, Georgian, German, Greek, Hindi, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Brazilian Portuguese, Romanian, Russian, Serbian, Slovenian, Spanish, Mexican Spanish, US Spanish, Swedish, and Vietnamese.
+The languages available for translation are Bulgarian, Chinese (simplified), Croatian, Danish, Dutch, English, Finnish, French, French Canadian, Georgian, German, Greek, Hindi, Hungarian, Indonesian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Brazilian Portuguese, Romanian, Russian, Serbian, Slovenian, Spanish, Mexican Spanish, US Spanish, Swedish, Tamil, and Vietnamese.
 Please note that characters of non-latin alphabets may not be properly rendered.
 When uploading a new font, if you plan to use non-latin alphabets, make sure that the font includes non-latin characters too.

 Once you add a language, all of the texts within your Shape are translated right away.
 You can preview the translation by clicking on the play icon in the slide-out panel.

 Click on the Edit button to read and check the translations for the title and each scene.
 If needed, you can edit the translations or apply bold formatting.

 From the ellipsis icon, you can Update the selected language (when changes have been made to the Shape in the original language after you added the translation) and also Delete it.

 Then, when you publish the Shape, its texts will be available in all of the languages you have added.